 Fire Workload Area - An area or areas within an FMU that share one or more characteristics that distinguish it from the rest of the FMU.

-Travel Time Point - A system-calculated point used to calculate travel time from a fire Dispatch Location to a Fire Workload Area (FWA).
+Travel Time Point - A system-calculated or user-defined point the system uses to calculate travel time from a Dispatch Location to a Fire Workload Area (FWA).